Biomedical departments in large healthcare systems have a myriad of important responsibilities including:

 A large multi-state health system was purchasing several pre-existing physician offices to extend their reach into different communities and enhance their population health initiative.
 Their own Biomed department was stretched thin, so they asked CME for some help.
 CME evaluated all the existing equipment, documented the equipment information, and assigned monetary value and life-cycle recommendations.
 All of this was presented in a comprehensive report to the healthcare system.
 This saved time and money for the system since they were able to get the physician offices reopened in an abbreviated timeframe.

 Any one of these problems may have happened in your healthcare system.
 If you need to augment your current Biomed department for any reason, please let CME help.
 Our service team prides itself on its flexibility, not always choosing the easy way, but the solution that best fits the needs of our customers.
-For more information on our Biomed services check out www.cmecorp.com or call (800) 338-2372.
+For more information on our biomedical services, visit our website or call (800) 338-2372.